Jonic/state-stuff/README.md

 # Stateful Components

+Note: You can [view a live demo](https://state-stuff.100yen.co.uk) on my website.

 This demo outlines a method of differing a component's display state, without necessarily tying it direct to the browser's `min-width` in your CSS.
 The method was first discussed in [this Github issue](https://github.com/RaspberryPiFoundation/sauce-design-system/issues/36).

 The objective is to allow components to display in pre-defined states, but to be able to control those which of those states applies in our layout.